rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-vlt.md

     If there are no mismatches between the switches, the output will be blank.

-## 6. Create a VLT Peer LAG Between VLT Domain and Connected Devices (TOR switch, server...)
+## 6. Create a VLT Peer LAG Between VLT Domain and Connected Devices <small>(TOR switch, server...)</small> { data-toc-label="6.
+Create a VLT Peer LAG between VLT Domain and connected devices" }

 To configure both VLT peers to agree on making two separate port-channels (LAG) a single Virtual Link Trunk (MLAG) toward an attached device, each peer must be configured with the same port-channel ID.